Revisiting transverse momentum broadening in dense QCD media: Sensitivity to IR modeling up to next-to-leading power order REMOVE[via a twist expansion]: GW and HTL comparison

 where $c_1$ and $c_2$ are model dependent constants given in Appendix~\ref{appendix:models} for the GW and HTL models.
-We would like to point out that \eqn{eq_v_NLT} is an explicit manifestation of the fact that NLT corrections are non-universal, since there is no self consistent way of mapping different models to some functional form representing what would be measured in experiment.
-In fact, even using the LT map introduced in \eqn{eq:ir-map}, we clearly observe that universality is not regained (i.e. $c_1$ and $c_2$ are truly model dependent).
+We would like to point out that \eqn{eq_v_NLT} is an explicit manifestation of the fact that NLP corrections are non-universal, since there is no self consistent way of mapping different models to some functional form representing what would be measured in experiment.
+In fact, even using the LP map introduced in \eqn{eq:ir-map}, we clearly observe that universality is not regained (i.e. $c_1$ and $c_2$ are truly model dependent).
 Nonetheless, using such a map allows us to directly gauge the order of magnitude of the model dependent contributions to $\cP(\k,L)$.

-The implications of considering the LT or NLT approximations to GW/HTL potentials instead of the full result are shown in Fig.~\ref{fig:gw-htl-twists}.
-Regarding the leading twist, it fails to reproduce the full result accurately for relatively small values of $m_D$, similar to those explored in current colliders as will be discussed in the next Section.
-Two comments are in order concerning the next-to-leading twist term.
+The implications of considering the LP or NLP approximations to GW/HTL potentials instead of the full result are shown in Fig.~\ref{fig:gw-htl-twists}.
+Regarding the leading power term, it fails to reproduce the full result accurately for relatively small values of $m_D$, similar to those explored in current colliders as will be discussed in the next Section.
+Two comments are in order concerning the next-to-leading power term.
 First, focusing on the HTL case, its magnitude is remarkably small.
 This is an important aspect as it indicates a close to minimal sensitivity to non-perturbative assumptions.
-Second, when turning to the GW case this difference with respect to the LT is significantly more pronounced.
-The underlying reason is that the map between $m_D$ and $\mu$ through the physical mass $\mu_\ast$ is valid only at LT order.
-Therefore, when extending its applicability to NLT, more severe deviations between GW and HTL are deemed to occur.
+Second, when turning to the GW case this difference with respect to the LP is significantly more pronounced.
+The underlying reason is that the map between $m_D$ and $\mu$ through the physical mass $\mu_\ast$ is valid only at LP order.
+Therefore, when extending its applicability to NLP, more severe deviations between GW and HTL are deemed to occur.

-Further, it is possible to combine the next-to-leading twist expansion of the dipole cross-section (see \eqn{eq_v_NLT}) with Moli\`ere's scheme, by shifting the expansion point $v^{\rm MS}(\x)\rightarrow v^{\rm MS}(\x)+v^{\rm NLT}(\x)$ and continue treating $\delta v(\x)$ (see \eqn{eq:v_Moliere}) as a perturbation around it.
-In this way, the $\lambda$-expansion enables the description of $\cP$ for all $\k$, while it is possible to explore the dependence on IR modeling via the twist expansion.
+Further, it is possible to combine the next-to-leading power expansion of the dipole cross-section (see \eqn{eq_v_NLT}) with Moli\`ere's scheme, by shifting the expansion point $v^{\rm MS}(\x)\rightarrow v^{\rm MS}(\x)+v^{\rm NLP}(\x)$ and continue treating $\delta v(\x)$ (see \eqn{eq:v_Moliere}) as a perturbation around it.
+In this way, the $\lambda$-expansion enables the description of $\cP$ for all $\k$, while it is possible to explore the dependence on IR modeling via the expansion beyond the LP contribution.